Rhinoplasty & Revision Rhinoplasty

 Dr. Fred G. Fedok - inspected patient

 Patients should remember that there is a limit to the corrective procedures that can be completed.
-The surgical goals is to improve one’s looks and not to match the “ideal” present in a patient’s mind.
+The surgical goal is to improve one’s looks and not to match the “ideal” image in a patient’s mind.
 Rhinoplasty surgery has limitations which include the contour and shape of the face; the texture and thickness of the skin; the inclination of the chin, lip, and forehead; the depth of the angle between the forehead and the nose; the height of the individual; and the healing powers of the person’s tissues.
 Often, it is necessary to correct a receding chin at the time of nose surgery to bring harmony to the facial features.

 Contact Us